Published

 Tweezers ($2-3).
 For the occasional piece big enough to grab with your fingers but small enough to fumble.
 Any fine-point tweezers work.
 I use ones from a first aid kit.

 Total damage: roughly $30-35.
-That’s your gold panning kit.
+That’s your gold panning starter kit.
 Everything else is optional.

 close-up photo of a gold pan submerged in shallow creek water with visible gold flakes settled in the riffles, hands holding the pan at a slight angle, clear water with gravel visible beneath